Protein - an introduction to protein in the diet.

 Complete and incomplete proteins

 There are some foods that contain all of the 8 essential amino acids required to form the new proteins together with the non-essential amino acids.
-These foods are called "complete" proteins and tend to come from animal sources of protein such as meat, dairy products, eggs, fish, shellfish and poultry.
+These foods are called "complete" proteins and tend to come from animal sources of protein such as meat, dairy products, eggs

 The proteins that are termed "incomplete" proteins are usually lacking in one or more of the essential amino acids.
 They are generally found in vegetable products like fruits, vegetables, pulses, grains and nuts.